ping-maxwell/convex-better-auth/README.md

 > [!CAUTION]
 > Convex DB isn't designed for this.
 I've implemented work-arounds to allow for dynamic queries and mutations to work on Convex which traditionally isn't a thing.
-> Furthermore, has many limitations which Better Auth may require in certain areas.
+> Furthermore, it has many limitations which Better Auth may require in certain areas.
 Some plugins may not work as intended.
 >
 > A list of limitations are as follows:
 >